Reef-Referral/reef-referral-ios/README.md

 - `referringLinkURL`: The URL of the referring user's referral link.
 - `receivedCount`: The number of referrals received by the referring user.
-- `successCount`: The number of successful referrals made by the referring user.
+- `redeemedCount`: The number of successful referrals made by the referring user.
 - `rewardEligibility`: The eligibility status for the referring user's reward.
 - `rewardURL`: The URL to claim the referring user's reward.
 - `referredStatus`: The status of the referred user.